-Appendix 6: Assessment following Initial Meetings with Families
+6: Assessment following Initial Meetings with Families

 Assessment following Initial Meetings with Families

 Assessment of Way Forward [include aggravating/mitigating factors]

 Current attendance and brief account (bullet points) of barriers to attendance and outline of casework to date:

 Aggravating factors (e.g. parentally condoned absence, lack of parental engagement):

-Aggravating factors (c.g. parentally condended absolice, lack of parental engagement).

 Mitigating factors (e.g. sickness or unavoidable cause):

 What is your recommendation?

 Time Limited Plan (who is going to do what and by when)

 Parent(s) will:

 1.

 2.

 3.

 Child will:

 1.

 2.

 3.

 School will:

 1.

 2.

 3.

 Practitioner will:

 1.

 2.

 3.

 Agreement

 We commit to the actions as listed.
 We will achieve these by working together to help

 [child's name] achieve full attendance (i.e. to be punctual and to regularly attend).

-Signed Parents(s):
+Name and signature of Parents(s):

 Date:

-Signed school representative:
+Name and signature school representative:

-Date: - · · · · · ·

-Signed school practitioner (e. g.
-School Nurse):
+Deter

 Date:

+Name and signature of practitioner (e.g. School Nurse):

+Date:

 Review date:

 Information Sharing and Consent

-you may need.
-If we cannot pr tion in this assessment so that we covide support to all your needs, w e may n eed to share so ome

-encies, so they can help us to prow with any other agencies, we will as
+We need to collect the information in this assessment so that we can understand what help you may need.
+If we cannot provide support to all your needs, we may need to share some of this information with other agencies, so they can help us to provide the services you need.
+If we need to share information with any other agencies, we will ask you about this before we do it.

-we are required to do so by law s confidential and will not share it will not share it will or unless you or any other personation will be kept in compliance will be the compliance will be the compliance will be the compliance will be n will co me to some hai rm if
+We will treat your information as confidential and will not share it with any other agency unless we are required to do so by law, or unless you or any other person will come to some harm if we do not share it.
+All information will be kept in compliance with the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).

-with a service or those that ma outcomes.
-I understand the inf ormation, as agreed, between ager by need to see my assessment to ormation recorded in this assessm rvices to my family and may also I plan, m ent will l nonitor, or meas be stored and ເ sure used
+I/we agree to the sharing of information, as agreed, between agencies that are providing me with a service or those that may need to see my assessment to plan, monitor, or measure outcomes.
+I understand the information recorded in this assessment will be stored and used for the purpose of providing services to my family and may also be used for monitoring and auditing.

 Name Signature Date

-Is there any individual or ager be shared with? cy you do not wish information to Yes No
+Is there any individual or agency you do not wish information to Voo No be shared with?
+Yes No

-DO SHAFOU WILLT:

 If yes, please give details:

-Appendix 7: Contact Record (for recording contact with families) Name of staff: Date of contact: Time of contact: Type of contact [phone/home/office/school]: Name of child/ren Present?
-Present?
-Name of Parent 1 Name of Parent 2 Present?
-Name of others present Record of contact What actions were agreed and by whom?
+7: Contact Record (for recording contact with families)

+Name of staff:

+Date of contact:

+Time of contact:

+Type of contact [phone/home/office/school]:

+Name of child/ren Present?

+Name of Parent 1 Present?

+Name of Parent 2 Present?

+Name of others

+present

+Record of con tact

+What actions were agreed and by whom?
 What is the timescale?

-Date and time for review of agreed act tions:
+Date and time for review of agreed actions:

--

-Printed name:
+Printed name: Signed:

-Signed: Date:
+Date: